wehlutyk/thesis/content/1-introduction-2-evolution.md

 @acerbi_role_2016 further modelled such error-correcting redundancy, simulating minimal scenarios that could favour its evolution given fixed cost-reward constraints.
 @eriksson_corpses_2014 also decomposed real world transmission into three phases: choose-to-receive, encode-and-retrieve, and choose-to-transmit.
-Focusing on emotional selection studies showing that participants are more willing to pass on stimuli that elicit disgust [@heath_emotional_2001], the authors showed that any of those phases can be the target of a selection pressure.
+Focusing on emotional selection studies showing that participants are more willing to pass on stimuli that elicit disgust [@heath_emotional_2001], the authors showed that any of these phases can be the target of a selection pressure.
 Such pressures can additionally counteract each other, showing that the transmission process is more complex than was initially assumed.
 Studies of digital media have adopted the increased level of detail, as digital communication lets users copy-paste and bypass the encode-and-retrieve phase of transmission [@acerbi_cultural_2016].